makersacademy/takeaway-challenge/README.md

 Run `./lib/order_server.rb` as a stand alone application..
 I use VS Code and right click the file and choose run code as the option.
 You could call directly from another terminal with `ruby './lib/order_server.rb'`

 This will start the Sinatra server.
-You will see this if it works ok
+You will see something like this if it works ok
 ~~~~
 Puma starting in single mode...
 * Puma version: 5.5.2 (ruby 3.0.0-p0) ("Zawgyi")